o4ugDF54PlqU/ethminer-discord-bot/README.md

     - times_to_check is the number of consecutive times the pool hashrate must be below desired_hash before rebooting, just to make sure (note: pool apis update once every 10 minutes)
     - worker_name is the name of your worker, same as the one set in ethminer
 1. To get the "ping" command to work correctly, you'll need to install wkhtmltopdf for imgkit.
 Instructuctions: https://pypi.org/project/imgkit/
+1. Add the bot to the startup folder/task scheduler
 1. If you want to hide the bot window, simply rename the script extension from .py to .pyw

 # Features: